Skip to main content

 Harmonic Drive

-A compact, high-ratio gear commonly used in robot joints.
-Provides high torque with zero backlash.
+A compact, high-ratio gear system commonly used in robot joints.
+Zero backlash.

 I